7Block Labs

 • Cryptographic agility

-• Support at least ES256 and Ed25519; declare alg explicitly; rotate keys with overlapping validity and JWKS rollovers.
-VC cryptosuites for EdDSA/ECDSA are now W3C RECs. (w3.org)
+• Make sure to support at least ES256 and Ed25519; declare the algorithm clearly; rotate keys while keeping some overlap in their validity and JWKS rollovers.
+The VC cryptosuites for EdDSA/ECDSA have now become W3C RECs. (w3.org)

 • Deterministic encoding and hashing